viviennagy/salary-analysis-in-r/README.md

 # About the data
 The dataset originates from TidyTuesday (https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-03-10) and represents a merging of two primary datasets, tuition_cost.csv and salary_potential.csv.
 Comprising various university attributes, including early and mid-career pays, in-state and out-of-state tuition fees, university types (public, private, for-profit), and alumni perspectives on making a global impact, this dataset offers a diverse array of information.

+# Hypotheses
+1) The initial hypothesis postulates a significant correlation between early career pays and the presence of STEM programs or tuition fees.
+This posits that higher STEM percentages and higher fees might lead to higher early career pays.

+2) Another hypothesis assumes that the combined effect of STEM percentages and tuition fees collectively explains more variability in early career pays than STEM percentages alone.
+This implies that considering both factors together enhances the understanding of early career pays.

+3) The third hypothesis suggests that graduates from private universities exhibit a significantly higher early career pay compared to their counterparts from public universities.
+This implies an anticipated disparity in salary outcomes based on the type of institution attended.

 # Conclusions
 Influential Factors: In the linear regression analysis, a positive correlation emerged between higher STEM percentages and increased early career pays.
 To deepen understanding, a multiple linear regression model was employed.
 Incorporating out-of-state tuition fees as a predictor significantly enhanced the comprehension of the variability in early career pays.